Skip Navigation

 DFCS 665 | 3 Credits

 Course Desc: A hands-on study of case management and reporting processes, tools, and best practices associated with digital forensics and cyber investigations.
 The aim is to create and efficiently manage, update, and report on digital forensic cases while sharing results and collaborating with other investigators.
 Topics include digital forensics case and report management, malware information sharing platforms (MISP), case management tools, digital forensics knowledge base, notification and alert management, and case management statistics.
+Students may receive credit for only one of the following courses: DFC 640 or DFCS 665.

 Legal, Ethical, and Regulatory Requirements for Digital Forensics